Patrick KinmonthDirector, Designer

 ...a rare thing, a true renaissance man.

-Patrick Kinmonth is an internationally acclaimed director, also set and costume designer for opera, photography and dance.
 In 2008 Kinmonth made his opera-directing debut, a lauded staging of Madama Butterfly for Cologne Opera.
-Since then he has directed and designed numerous productions including Samson et Dalila at Deutsche Oper Berlin, Don Giovanni and Rigoletto at Theater Augsburg, Die Gezeichneten, voted Best Opera Production of the season at Cologne Opera, Daphne at Toulouse, Solaris at Cologne Opera, Gassmann’s L’Opera seria at La Monnaie, Brussels and La clemenza di Tito at Badisches Staatstheater Karlsruhe.
-To open the 2017-18 season at Cologne Opera, Kinmonth directs the seldom-heard Dresden version of Tannhäuser, conducted by François-Xavier Roth; he will return in the 2019-20 season for Tristan und Isolde with the same team.
-Current and future plans include returns to Teatro alla Scala, Milan, Opernhaus Zürich, American Ballet Theatre, plus debuts with Royal Danish Opera, Houston Ballet and Teatro de la Maestranza, Seville.
+Since then he has directed and designed numerous productions including Samson et Dalila at Deutsche Oper Berlin, Don Giovanni and Rigoletto at Theater Augsburg, Die Gezeichneten, voted Best Opera Production of the season at Cologne Opera, Daphne at Toulouse, Solaris at Cologne Opera, Gassmann’s L’Opera Seria at La Monnaie, Brussels and La Clemenza di Tito at Badisches Staatstheater Karlsruhe, The Seven Deadly Sins at The Royal Danish Opera 2022, amongst many others, including his Tannhäuser which opened the 2017-18 season at Cologne Opera where he returned in the 2019-20 season for Tristan und Isolde.
+His recent work includes productions in Teatro alla Scala, Milan, Opernhaus Zürich, Staatsoper Hamburg, American Ballet Theatre New York, Lyric Opera of Chicago, San Francisco Opera, Houston Ballet and Teatro de la Maestranza, Seville.

 - Wagner: Tristan und Isolde, Oper Köln, 2019